 MECO (main engine cutoff)

 MECO (main engine cutoff) is the time at which the main engines of a launch vehicle, or launch vehicle stage, are commanded to stop firing.
 MECO typically involves a sequence of events, including throttling back the engines before actual cutoff.
-For example, the MECO sequence for the Space Shuttle begins about 10 seconds before cutoff.
-About three seconds later, the Space Shuttle Main Engines (SSMEs) are commanded to begin throttling back at intervals of 10% thrust per second until they reach a thrust of 65% of rated power, called minimum power.
-Minimum power is maintained for just under seven seconds, then the SSMEs shut down.
+For example, the MECO sequence for the Space Shuttle began about 10 seconds before cutoff.
+About three seconds later, the Space Shuttle Main Engines (SSMEs) were commanded to begin throttling back at intervals of 10% thrust per second until they reached a thrust of 65% of rated power, called minimum power.
+Minimum power was maintained for just under seven seconds, then the SSMEs shut down.